mega-hub-66/office_attendance_tracker/replit.md

 A Progressive Web Application (PWA) for tracking office attendance with a focus on meeting quarterly targets.
 The app allows users to log their daily attendance (office, home, or day off) and provides visual progress tracking to ensure they meet the 50% office attendance requirement per quarter.
 Built as a mobile-first web application with offline capabilities and iOS-like design patterns.

+## Recent Changes (August 2025)

+- Updated app to use 2025 as current year with Q3-2025 as active quarter
+- Settings page now shows years 2025-2028 (no historical years below 2025)
+- History page updated to show quarters from 2025-2027
+- Fixed TypeScript errors in error handling
+- Set proper work day defaults for Q3-2025 (July: 23, August: 21, September: 21)

 ## User Preferences

 Preferred communication style: Simple, everyday language.